Serbian President Vucic Rejects Calls for New Elections Amid Protests

 Share this article

-The turnout was the largest in a long time in the student-led protests against the country's government and President Aleksandar Vucic.
+The turnout was the largest in a long time in the student-led protests against the country's government and president.
+77 people were arrested and several were injured after clashes with the police, according to the authorities.
+48 police officers are also said to have been injured, one of them seriously.

-The demonstrations have been recurring since the severe accident at a railway station in the city of Novi Sad in November last year, when parts of the ceiling collapsed and 16 people were killed.
+The demonstrations have been recurring since the serious accident at a railway station in the city of Novi Sad in November last year, when parts of the roof collapsed and 16 people were killed.

-We want elections, chanted the crowd that gathered in central Belgrad.
+We want elections, chanted the crowd that gathered in central Belgrade.

 Saturday's protests became unusually rowdy.
 In clashes, demonstrators threw pyrotechnics at the police, who responded with tear gas and batons.

-According to an independent organization that maps public gatherings, around 140,000 people participated, while according to the police's estimate, it was 36,000.
+According to an independent organization that maps public gatherings, around 140,000 participated, while according to the police's estimate it was 36,000.

 Loading related articles...